 If your database engine supports it, a Column Description box let's you edit a user-written column description.
-You can turn this box on/off by the button in the toolbar.

 You can add and drop columns by using the Add Column or Delete Column buttons.
 If a column is already part of the table in the database, you will get a warning saying the column isn't new and Database Workbench will ask for a confirmation.

 As long as a column is new (not saved to the database yet), you can edit all properties - if it's an existing column, what you can edit depends on the database engine capabilities to modify existing columns.

 If the table is still new (not saved to the database yet) or if the database engine supports moving column positions in a table, you can move columns up and down with the arrows in them.